-Completed mentored experience hours and verification forms will be reviewed.
-Forms must be complete and must include mentor contact information, mentor credentials/qualifications, and must be signed by the mentor.
-Completed forms provide verifiable evidence that all mentored experience requirements have been met.
+Completed mentored experience hours forms and mentorship verifications will be reviewed.
+Documentation must be complete and must include mentor contact information, mentor credentials/qualifications, and must be signed by the mentor.
+Completed mentor verifications provide verifiable evidence that all mentored experience requirements have been met.